 My favourite tried-and-tested Sony headphones slashed by £100 for Black Friday

-Black Friday is here and I’m thrilled to share that Sony’s best wireless headphones, the Sony WH-1000XM6, which were released earlier this year, are reduced for Black Friday by £100.
-This an incredible saving on the latest model of what has become my favourite pair of cans.
+With still a few days to go before Black Friday ends, I’m thrilled to share that Sony’s best wireless headphones, the Sony WH-1000XM6, which were released earlier this year, are reduced for Black Friday by £100.
+This a superb saving on the latest model of what has become my favourite pair of cans.

 The adaptive noise cancellation has been upgraded from the previous model, and the tuning has been refined for a richer sound.
-The design is also sleeker, more compact and more travel-friendly.
+The design is also sleeker and compact, so is more travel-friendly.
 I’m especially impressed with the broader, more detailed soundstage, which really shines on high-resolution tracks.

-However, the XM6 headphones aren’t cheap, retailing for nearly £400 at full price, putting them in the same league as Apple’s AirPods Max.
-That’s why I’m always on the lookout for a deal on them – and thankfully, this Black Friday, you too can get your hands on a pair for less.
+However, the XM6 headphones aren’t easy on the wallet, retailing for almost £400 at full price, putting them in the same league as Apple’s AirPods Max.
+That’s why I’m always on the lookout for a deal on them – and fortunately, this Black Friday, you too can get your hands on a pair for less.

 Sony has just snipped the price of Sony’s flagship wireless headphones by £100 for Black Friday.
 Launched this summer, the XM6 is my favourite pair of wireless headphones (I gave the XM6 five stars in my review).
 The Sony WH-1000XM6 cans aren’t just a slight tweak on a winning formula, they might be the best all-around headphones I’ve used so far.
 They sound better, block out more noise and do it all without messing up the things I already loved about the XM5.
 This latest iteration genuinely feels new, not just a small redesign.